Mission, History and Reach

 - Life Skills Experience program is delivered at green grass facilities and provides character education and wellness, along with golf knowledge and skill development.
 We have nine program locations throughout Harris and surrounding counties.

-- DRIVE / Target Outreach program collaborates with 55 area non-profits such as: YMCA; Houston Parks and Recreation; Child Advocates of Fort Bend; Big Brothers Big Sisters; Including Kids; Boys and Girls Clubs; LPGA/USGA Girls Golf; and Urban Enrichment Institute.
+- Community Program collaborates with 55 area non-profits such as: YMCA; Houston Parks and Recreation; Child Advocates of Fort Bend; Big Brothers Big Sisters; Including Kids; Boys and Girls Clubs; LPGA/USGA Girls Golf; and Urban Enrichment Institute.